Equal-Vote/star-server/docs/contributions/developers/3_troubleshooting.md

 > NOTE: This assumes you've completed the Azure onboarding under Infrastructure

 1. Open the "Container Apps" service
-1. Open star-server > Monitoring > Log Stream
+1. Open bettervoting > Monitoring > Log Stream
 1. Scroll through the recent logs, and find the matching request id

 > TODO: There's also Monitoring > Logs where you can query the request id.
 That would be handy but we haven't figured out how to do that yet